Digital Enablement Senior Advisor

 Managing Business backlog for the product and supporting business case creation for further developments.

-Interface with global organization to collect and share best practice and common solutions across the region to maximize efficiency.
+Interface with global organization to collect and share best practice and common solutions across the region to improve efficiency.

 Manage external partner relationships for relevant products.